-- 1. For automated cell counters, the calibration verification requirements are considered met if the laboratory follows the manufacturer's instructions for instrument operation and tests 2 levels of control materials each day of testing provided the control results meet the laboratory's criteria for acceptability. - 2.
-If the laboratory follows the manufacturer's instruction for instrument operation and routinely tests three levels of control materials (lowest level available, mid-level, and highest level available) more than once each day of testing; the control material results meet the laboratory's criteria for acceptability and the control materials are traceable to National Institute of Standards and Technology (NIST) reference materials, the calibration verification requirements are met.
+1. Laboratories must perform and document calibration procedures following the manufacturer's test system instructions, using calibration materials provided or specified, and at a frequency that is recommended by the manufacturer.
+Where the manufacturer does not provide such instruction, the laboratory may calibrate using 3 or more levels of calibration materials that include a low, mid, and high value at least every 6 months.
+2. If the laboratory performs a calibration protocol using 3 or more levels of calibration materials that include a low, mid, and high value at least every 6 months, the calibration verification requirement is met.
+3. For automated cell counters, the calibration verification requirements are considered met if the laboratory follows the manufacturer's instructions for instrument operation and tests 2 levels of control materials each day of testing provided the control results meet the laboratory's criteria for acceptability.
+This exception does not apply to centrifugal hematology test systems.
+4. For automated chemistry analyzers, the calibration verification requirements are considered met if the laboratory follows the manufacturer's instructions for instrument operation and routinely tests three levels of control materials (lowest level available, mid-level, and highest level available) more than once each day of testing, the control material results meet the laboratory's criteria for acceptability and the control materials are traceable to National Institute of Standards and Technology (NIST) reference materials.
 Calibration materials, proficiency testing samples with known results, or control materials with known values may be used to perform calibration verification.
 For these materials, the laboratory must define acceptable limits for the difference between the measured value obtained, versus the actual concentration of the materials.
+NOTE: PT samples can only be used after the event cut-off date.